I want to be seen.

 A Short Synopsis for those who haven't seen it:

 Cuties follows the story of an eleven-year-old girl, Amy Diop, who has just moved into a new housing project in Paris along with her mother and two little brothers.
 We learn that her father is back in Senegal, taking a new, younger wife and will be joining them soon.
 Amy seeks solace in a girl dance group called "Cuties."
-The Cuties are very aware of the sexualized nature of society and are desperate to prove they are not little girls.
+The Cuties are desperate to prove they are not little girls.
 They bare their midriffs, dance suggestively, and use curse words.
-We see Amy struggle to balance her home life and her Muslim-Senegalese upbringing with the dramatic "freedom" that the Cuties' lifestyle seems to offer.
+Throughout the film, we see Amy struggle to balance her home life and her Muslim-Senegalese upbringing with the dramatic "freedom" that the Cuties' lifestyle seems to offer.

 A Critical Look At Cuties